kadinshino/boot_dev_hackathon25/docs/ai-compliance.md

 ### 📝 AI Usage Transparency

 AI assistance was limited to:
-- Suggesting code improvements for existing functions
+- Suggesting code improvements for existing GML Based functions
 - Helping format and organize code structure
-- Generating narrative text and room descriptions
+- Generating narrative text and room descriptions "Helping notate code"
 - Assisting with error messages and debugging

 All core gameplay systems, architecture decisions, Orthrus and Baskilisk And core story, and implementation details were designed and coded by me.
+Orgin story, scope and Ideas are offshoots of existing and current projects.
+"Orthrus AI, Lava Core, Photon Project" that can be seen on itch.io

 ---